rust-lang/rfcs/text/0000-try-trait-v2.md

 ## Implementation and Stabilization Sequencing

 - `ControlFlow` is implemented in nightly already.
-- The traits and desugaring could go into nightly (assuming with a confirming crater run) immediately, with implementations for the existing `Option`<->`Result` interconversions.
+- The traits and desugaring could go into nightly immediately.
 - That would allow `ControlFlow` to be considered for stabilizating, as the new desugaring would keep from stabilizing any unwanted interconversions.
+- Beta testing might result in reports requiring that the accidental interconversions be added back in old editions, due to crater-invisible code.
-- Then the unresolved questions need to be addressed before `Try` could stabilize.
+- Then the unresolved naming & structure questions need to be addressed before `Try` could stabilize.

 <!--
 - What parts of the design do you expect to resolve through the RFC process before this gets merged?